nitinverma-121/-CRUD-Community-Board-App/README.md

 # CRUD- Community Board App

-A simple CRUD application developed using flutter framework and dart and flutter frame work and as backend service.
+A simple CRUD application developed using flutter framework and dart and flutter firestore and as backend service.

 Developed a Cross platform and authentication oriented Mobile application that lets the user Create, Read, Update and Delete (CRUD) queries in a society/ Community in real time, the four basis operations in a persistent storage.